 There’s lots of change happening in the world at the moment, and there’s a lot of change happening within the workforce as well.
 We are beginning to experience a significant shift in the roles played by different generations.

-As every year goes on, Baby boomers are retiring, Gen Zs are rapidly moving into the workforce and starting to take up leadership positions.
+As every year goes on, Baby Boomers are retiring, Gen Zs are rapidly moving into the workforce and starting to take up leadership positions.
 These changes in demographics are driving organisations to focus on succession planning, building trust, and raising new leaders.
 There are lots of opportunities here, but there are also some risks and challenges that we need to think about.

-Raise new leaders
+Raising new leaders

 Passing on the baton

-Gen X and millennials will also need to pass the baton down to be providing new opportunities.
+Gen X and Millennials will also need to pass the baton down to be providing new opportunities.
 This shift is going to start moving soon as well.
 We need to be building trust with each other, not disdain of the other, either of how things used to be or how things should be in the future.
 We need to find ways to be able to reconcile both of those and to align towards common goals together with an open mind.

 Passing on the baton from one generation to the next can be a daunting task, especially when it comes to leadership positions.
 However, it is essential to create opportunities for new leaders to learn from their predecessors and build their own leadership style.
 This can be done through mentoring, job shadowing, and leadership development programs.
 By empowering the next generation of leaders, organisations can build a sustainable future.